dgraposo/TRCtest/README.md

    make check
 ```

-5. Install libcurl:
+4. Install libcurl:
 ```console
    sudo apt-get install libcurl4-gnutls-dev
 ```
-6. Add the library to the environment variables:
+5. Add the library to the environment variables:
 ```console
    export LD_RUN_PATH=/usr/local/lib
    export LD_LIBRARY_PATH=/usr/local/lib/
 ```

-7. Compile the application using gcc:
+6. Compile the application using gcc:
 ```console
    gcc main.c -o main -lcurl -ljson-c
 ```

+The examples available in the main() allow the retreive of all questions, answers, and also to submit new answers or to update existing ones.